-PFIC is a rare genetic disorder that is estimated to affect between one in every 50,000 to 100,000 children born worldwide and causes progressive, life-threatening liver disease.
+PFIC is a rare genetic disorder that causes progressive, life-threatening liver disease.

 Visit PFICvoices.com to learn more about progressive familial intrahepatic cholestasis.